- Steve Corbett, CEO AUT Ventures& AUT Director Commercialisation

-His expertise is working with entrepreneurs who are looking to develop a global business, and where technology is a key component and can be a differentiator – ideal attributes for AUTEL which is focused on translating smart ideas into practical business models, products and services.
+His expertise is working with entrepreneurs who are looking to develop a global business, and where technology is a key component and can be a differentiator – ideal attributes for AUT Ventureswhich is focused on translating smart ideas into practical business models, products and services.

 Prior to joining AUT, Steve was CEO at Massey’s eCentre Incubator since its inception in 2001 and has a strong track record in commercialising early stage technology along with networks across New Zealand’s innovation eco-system and beyond.

 Enrico's role is to commercialise technology developed by the university in partnership/consultation with the private sector.
 Enrico has worked in science, business and regional and central government and has a PhD and Post-Doc experience in the biological sciences at the University of Cape Town, South Africa.
 He has spent some time innovating within the Market Research industry as an R&D manager at the TNS Global Brand Equity Centre.
 In early 2010 Enrico moved to New Zealand to take up a role as an ICT Sector Strategist at the Canterbury Development Corporation, followed by a short stint at the Ministry of Science and Innovation (MSI).
 Enrico's work experience has been diverse and multidisciplinary.
 He has benefitted from working across a number of economic sectors and industries which has helped him to understand and negotiate differing perspectives around the commercialisation of technology.
 Enrico has successfully performed bridging roles between industry and science and is excited to be able to continue to perform this function at AUT.